Eat, Drink & Be Generous

 Rebuilding community through good food and generosity.

-As a series of virtual events, Eat, Drink & Be Generous is centered around good food and raising money to support the community.
+A series of virtual events, Eat, Drink & Be Generous is centered around good food and raising money to support the community.

 These events will bring guests together over Zoom for an evening of robust discussion around issues impacting people in the community, a special cooking or bartending demo from a featured chef or bartender plus fundraising to help those in need.
 Food and/or cocktail kits will be supplied by some of Seattle’s best local restaurants and available for guests to pick up the night of the event.